LaszloR1/RPCS3-GTAO-Tutorial/cheating.md

 ## Money

 Money and Bank are the easiest to change.
-Just look up the value, withdraw/deposit until you can narrow it down to 2.
+Just look up the value, withdraw/deposit until you can narrow it down to 2 Addresses.
 One of the addresses will be the real address that let's you change your money, other one is a dud.

 ## RP